 5. Jade Swim

-Get to know Jade Swim: Minimalist, luxury swimwear that's eco-conscious too, designed by a former fashion editor and stylist.
+Get to know Jade Swim: Minimal, luxurious swimwear that's eco-conscious, designed by a former fashion editor and stylist.
 The Los Angeles–made brand boasts a long list of celeb and influencer fans.

 6. The Folklore

 Get to know The Folklore: This NYC-based online concept store stocks a very tight edit of Africa and the diaspora's top designer brands with the goal of helping brands grow through global exposure.
 Beyond an online boutique, the brand also offers wholesale services to other brands.

 Get to know Pyer Moss: The brand's collections and shows combine storytelling, activism, debate, theatre, and social commentary to make a statement that goes way beyond just clothing.
 From gowns to streetwear, it's hard to describe the multifaceted brand in just a few words, which is why the designer Kerby Jean-Raymond often refers to his brand as an "art project," a CFDA Award–winning art project, we'll add.

 Get to know McMullen: Founded by Sherri McMullen over 12 years ago, the Oakland-based boutique (now with a Palo Alto location) is credited with helping bring global luxury womenswear to the Bay Area.
 Whether shopping online or IRL, you'll find emerging designers alongside your well-established favorites as well as a selection of African and African American apparel and home décor designers.

 Get to Know Telfar: The unisex NYC-based line is known for its iconic logo bags in a rainbow of colors.
 It's rare that a relatively affordable purse cements its status as an It bag, which is one of the reasons why Telfar Clemens's namesake brand is so intriguing.